Floods In Southern Brazil Force 70,000 From Homes - UrduPoint

 Floods In Southern Brazil Force 70,000 From Homes

-Porto Alegre, (APP - UrduPoint / Pakistan Point News - 5th May, 2024) Nearly 70,000 people have been forced from their homes amid deadly flooding, mudslides and torrential storms in southern Brazil, with the major city of Porto Alegre particularly hard-hit, the country's civil defense agency said Saturday.
+Porto Alegre, (APP - UrduPoint / Pakistan Point News - 5th May, 2024) Nearly 70,000 people have been forced from their homes amid deadly flooding, mudslides and torrential storms in southern Brazil, with the major city of Porto Alegre particularly hard-hit, the country's civil defense agency said on Sunday.

 Raging floodwaters have left 57 dead, 74 people injured and another 67 missing, civil defense said.